20 Worst Towns for Retirees in Arizona

 Quartzsite is widely known for its seasonal RV gatherings and gem shows, attracting thousands of visitors in the winter months.
 The town’s population swells during these times but remains quite small year-round.

-While popular among RV enthusiasts, Quartzsite’s seasonal nature and lack of stable amenities make it tough for retirees looking for a steady community.
+While popular among RV enthusiasts, Quartzsite’s seasonal character and modest year-round amenities may not suit those looking for a steady and consistent local community.

 17. Clifton, Arizona